BTCPrivateClassic/BTCPrivateClassic/README.md

 connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

 BTCPrivate Classic development is not related to BTCP.
-BTCP owners will get 1:1 BTCP Classic coins.

 <p align="center">
   <img src="doc/imgs/zcashd_screen1.gif" height="500">